Frequently Asked Questions (FAQ) re. Application and Admission to M&B

 Question: What is the “doctoral proposal”?
 What should it say?

 Answer: Your proposal for an original doctoral project is the central building block of your application to the school.
 From the proposals the admission committee hopes to glean the level of interest, methodological expertise, academic prowess and intellectual independence of the respective applicant.
 The proposal should have no more than five pages plus references and must relate to one of the six research areas of the school.
 All research proposals must have clear mind–brain relevance.
+You will have to upload your proposal with your online application.

 Question: I am part way through my Master’s and will be finishing in summer.
 Can I apply to the school already, or will I have to wait until I have completed my Master’s degree?